 Chia pudding is a quick, make-ahead breakfast or snack recipe.
-It’s sweet, good for you, customizable, and fits with any diet plan.
+It’s sweet, good for you, customizable, and it’s delicious.

 If you love chia pudding, you will also love these delicious chia pudding recipes: Kiwi Chia Pudding, Raspberry Chia Pudding, and Strawberry Coconut Chia Pudding.